 6. Ethel M’s Chocolate Factory Holiday Cactus Garden

 Who needs Christmas trees when you have Christmas cacti?
-2019 marks the 25th anniversary of this Las Vegas holiday staple, featuring more than half a million lights draped over three acres of cacti, as well as chocolate houses and sculptures and live demonstrations of Ethel M chocolate creations.
-The lights are switched on each night between 5:00-10:00 PM, from November 5, 2019-January 5, 2020.
+2022 is the 29th anniversary of this Las Vegas holiday staple, featuring more than half a million lights draped over three acres of cacti, as well as chocolate houses and sculptures and live demonstrations of Ethel M chocolate creations.
+The lights are switched on each night between 5:00-10:00 PM from November 5, 2021-January 2, 2022.

-Santa makes a stop at Mandalay Bay’s famous shark reef and aquarium every weekend from December 7 until Christmas Eve, but this isn’t your standard visit.
+Santa sometimes makes a few surprise stops at Mandalay Bay’s famous shark reef and aquarium, but this isn’t your standard visit.
 Instead of waiting in line to snap a pic with Santa, watch him don his scuba gear and jump into the shipwreck waters!

 If the 40-foot tall Christmas tree at the Bellagio Conservatory doesn’t cut it for you, make sure you check out the 65-foot tree at the Venetian.
 It’s truly a spectacle to behold, with over 50,000 programmable lights and a nightly light show.

-The Tournament of Kings arena is transformed into a medieval winter wonderland, with a seasonal show featuring holiday costumes, lights, and a magically conjured snowfall courtesy of Merlin.
-And of course, there’s a holiday-inspired three-course meal—no utensils, of course.
+The Tournament of Kings arena is transformed into a medieval winter wonderland for “‘Twas the Knight”—a seasonal show featuring holiday costumes, lights, and a magically conjured snowfall courtesy of Merlin.
+And of course, there’s a holiday-inspired meal.

-The Tournament of Kings holiday dinner show runs from November 20-December 31.
-Tickets start at $66.
+The Tournament of Kings holiday dinner show runs from November 23-December 25.
+Tickets start around $71.

 12. Night Flight Over the Strip